 So after mounting these hangers my husband added 4 more.
-They worked great.
+They work great.
 As mentioned in the above tutorial – depending on the type of wall hook you buy you will benefit from vinyl hosing or some other solution (perhaps black duct tape) to ensure that your guitar, banjo or whatever else you hang doesn’t get damaged.
-With a standard home depot “grip tape” type wall hook is with the humidity changes the wood breathes and so does the porous grip tape stuff on a standard hook.
-If your hook is not a grip tape type material you might be okay – when testing out different hooks at home depot – seriously keep in mind that your instrument is going to go on and off that hook a number of times – so whatever the wall hook is made out of – make sure little bits of gooey stuff is not a problem by examining a few different hooks.
+With a standard home depot “grip tape” type hook, humidity changes cause the glue and grip tape to get all over the neck of your guitar.
+Test out different hooks at home depot – keep in mind that your instrument is going to go on and off that hook a number of times – make sure little bits of gooey stuff is not a problem by examining a few different hooks.

 We had these hanging in our house until early last year.
-My husband ended up buying guitar wall hangers from a music shop – they lock and swivel which is important for him and his collection – after 4 years he took down the diy hooks and upgraded to Hercules hooks.
-He also bought a 5 guitar stand because he likes a few “laying around” – a five guitar stand could easily be done with PVC piping.
+My husband ended up buying guitar wall hangers from a music shop – they lock and swivel which is important for him and his collection – after 4 years he took down the diy hooks and upgraded to Hercules “auto grip” wall mounts .
+He also bought a 5 guitar display stand because he likes a few “laying around” – a five guitar stand could easily be done with PVC piping.
 Perhaps a great idea for a future diy post!